What is Aspect Ratio?

 Aspect Ratio is how the video industry describes the shape of your screen.
 Older, CRT-based screens looked mostly square, so they had a 4:3 aspect ratio.
 What this means is that for every 4 pixels in width the screen had, it had 3 pixels in height.
 So those screens are 33% wider than they are tall.

-Modern, LCD-based screens are rectangular have a 16:9 aspect ratio.
+Modern, LCD-based screens are rectangular and have a 16:9 aspect ratio.
 This means that every 16 pixels in width are accompanied by 9 pixels in height.
 Or that the screens are nearly twice as wide as they are tall.
 See the figure below for an illustration.

-If you have your displays mounted vertically but your media is playing in the middle with large black bars above and below the media, your media was made for a 16:9 aspect ratio and your screen is trying to shoehorn that into your 9:16 (remember, it's mounted vertically!) screen.
+If you have your displays mounted vertically but your media is playing in the middle with large black bars above and below the media, your media was made for a 16:9 aspect ratio and your screen is trying to shoehorn that into your 9:16 screen (remember, it's mounted vertically!).
 To fix this, you either have to switch your screen to be mounted vertically or reformat your media to take advantage of a vertical screen.

 Problems, Questions, Corrections: If you have any further questions, problems, or corrections you would like to see made, please open a support ticket at www.mvixusa.com/support/